Navigate Current Context

-dotPeek provides a number of features that help you navigate the structure of your code based on the current context, that is the opened document and your caret position inside it.
+dotPeek provides a number of features that help you navigate your code based on the current context, that is according to the opened document and your caret position inside it.

 Navigating file structure